MolSSI/mmelemental/docs/src/design.rst

    :align: center

-By default, MMElemental selects an appropriate tactic converter based on the run-time selection used in mmic_translator_.
+By default, MMElemental selects an appropriate tactic converter based on run-time selection criteria used in mmic_translator_.

 .. code-block:: python

     >>> mol = mmelemental.models.Molecule.from_file(grofile)

 All debug information is stored in the `extras` field in mmschema_molecule.
-However, to access additional info on which tactic translator was used, we need to pass `debug=True`:
+However, to access additional info on which tactic translator was used, we need to pass `debug=True`.
+For example:

 .. code-block:: python